 Defining the Order.
-This vast assemblage of insects is second only to Coleoptera (Beetles) in the number of worldwide, described species.
-Hymenoptera species number some 115,000, and Coleoptera species number some 300,000.
-Of the 6,000-7,000 new species of insects described annually, Hymenoptera is a large component, especially in the parasitic wasp groups.
+This vast assemblage of insects is second only to Coleoptera (Beetles) in the number of described species.
+Of the 6,000–7,000 new species of insects described annually, Hymenoptera is a large component, especially in the parasitic wasp groups.
 Nearly all commonly encountered Hymenoptera can be recognized by a narrow "waist."
 When winged, the wings form two membranous pairs that can be hooked together.
 Ovipositors of Hymenopteta are usually well developed and modified into a stinger in the higher forms of the order.
 Because the "stinger" of such forms has developed from the ovipositor of females, male wasps are not able to sting.
 Many species of Hymenoptera are extremely small and are thus difficult to identify even to family.
 A publication by Edward Mockford in 1997 recorded discovery of a new species of tiny wasp that is now known as the tiniest existing insect.

 Benefits to mankind.
 This order of insects is considered to be the most beneficial to humankind of all the insects.
 The strongest benefit performed by most Hymenoptera is active pollination of plants, ensuring the proper development of many fruit and vegetable crops.
 Many kinds of Hymenoptera are also helpful in their actions of parasitism and predation on pest species of insects.